-FEDERAL TRAFFICKING PENALTIES-MARIJUANA
+FEDERAL TRAFFICKING PENALTIES-MARIJUANA-

-DRUG QUANTITY 1st OFFENSE 2nd OFFENSE Marijuana (Schedule I) 1,000 kg or more marijuana mixture; or 1,000 or more marijuana plants Not less than 10 yrs. or more than life.
+DRUG QUANTITY 1stOFFENSE 2nd OFFENSE Marijuana (Schedule I) 1,000 kg or more marijuana mixture; or 1,000 or more marijuana plants Not less than 10 yrs. or more than life.
 If death or serious bodily injury, not less than 20 yrs., or more than life.
+Fine not more than life.
 Fine not more than \$10 million if an individual, \$50 million if other than an individual.
 Not less than 20 yrs. or more than life.
 If death or serious bodily injury, life imprisonment.
-Fine not more than \$20 million if an individual, \$75 million if other than an individual.
-Marijuana (Schedule I) 100 kg to 999 kg marijuana mixture; or 100 to 999 marijuana plants Not less than 5 yrs. or more than 40 yrs.
-If death or serious bodily injury, not less than 20 yrs. or more than life.
+Fine not more than \$20 moillion if an individual, \$75 million if other than an individual.
+Marijuana (Schedule I) 100 kg to 999 kg marijuana mixture; or 1 00 to 999 marijuana plants Not less than 5 yrs. or more than 40 yrs.
+If death or serious bodily injury, not less than 20 yrs., or more than life.
+Fine not more than life.
 Fine not more than \$5 million if an individual, \$25 million if other than an individual.
 Not less than 10 yrs. or more than life.
 If death or serious bodily injury, life imprisonment.
-Fine more than \$20 million if an individual, \$75million if other than an individual.
-Marijuana (Schedule I) More than 10 kgs hashish; 50 to 99 kg marijuana mixture More than 1 kg of hashish oil; 50 to 99 marijuana plants Not more than 20 yrs.
-If death or serious bodily injury, not less than 20 yrs. or more than life.
+Fine not more than \$20 moillion if an individual, \$75 million if other than an individual.
+Marijuana (Schedule I) More than 10 kgs hashish; 50 to 99 kg marijuana mixture More than 1 kg of hashish oil; 50 to 99 marijuana plants Not less than 20 yrs.
+If death or serious bodily injury, not less than 20 yrs., or more than life.
 Fine \$1 million if an individual, \$5 million if other than an individual.
-Not more than 30 yrs.
+Not less than 30 yrs.
 If death or serious bodily injury, life imprisonment.
 Fine \$2 million if an individual, \$10 million if other than an individual.
-Marijuana (Schedule I) Less than 50 kilograms marijuana (but does not include 50 or more marijuana plants regard- less of weight) 1 to 49 marijuana plants; Not more than 5 yrs.
-Fine not more than \$250,000, \$1 million if other than an individual.
-Not more than 10 yrs.
-Fine \$500,000 if an individual, \$2 million if other than individual.
-Hashish (Schedule I) 10 kg or less Hashish Oil (Schedule I) 1 kg or less
+Marijuana (Schedule I) Less than 50 kilograms marijuana (but does not include 50 or more marijuana plants regardless of weight) marijuana plants; 1 to 49 marijuana plants; Not less than 5 yrs.
+Fine not more than \$250,000, \$1 million if other than an individual Not less than 10 yrs.
+Fine \$500,000 if an individual, \$2 million if other than individual Hashish (Schedule I) 10 kg or less Hashish Oil (Schedule I) 1 kg or less

-^{}The minimum sentence for a violation after two or more prior convictions for a felony drug offense have become final is a mandatory term of life imprisonment without release and a fine up to \$20 million if an individual and \$75 million if other than an individual.
+\The minimum sentence for a violation after two or more prior convictions for a felony drug offense have become final is a mandatory term of life imprisonment without release and a fine up to \$20 million if an individual and \$75 million if other than an individual.

-DRUGS OF ABUSE | A DEA Resource Guide: 2017 EDITION
+Drugs of Abuse | A DEA Resource Guide: 2020 EDITION